-SPLOST, or Special Purpose Local Option Sales Tax, is a voter-approved, five-year, one-percent sales tax that has been in effect in Forsyth County since 1983.
-For every dollar spent in Forsyth County, one penny goes into a fund devoted to capital improvement projects.
+SPLOST, or Special Purpose Local Option Sales Tax, is a voter-approved, one-percent sales tax that has been in effect in Forsyth County since 1983.
+For every dollar spent in Forsyth County that is subject to sales tax, one penny goes into a fund devoted to certain, identified capital improvement projects.

 Some of the projects funded through SPLOST programs throughout the years include community buildings at parks, new fire stations and road projects.

-Forsyth Countyís current SPLOST program, SPLOST VI, was approved by voters February 5, 2008 and went into effect July 1, 2008.
-It will expire June 30, 2013.
-SPLOST VI proposed projects include transportation projects as well as library, recreation, cultural and public safety improvements.
+SPLOST VIForsyth Countyís previous SPLOST program, SPLOST VI, was approved by voters February 5, 2008 and went into effect July 1, 2008.
+It expired June 30, 2013.
+Projects receiving SPLOST VI funding include transportation projects, the Sexton Hall Enrichment Center, a new ladder truck for the Fire Department, new Fire Stations 3 and 4, the Post Road Library, and a variety of park improvements.

-View a map of proposed Priority A projects:
+View a map of SPLOST VII proposed Priority A projects:

 Priority A Map